 ACT Inc., the Non-profit conducting the exam explains that the test “measures the knowledge, understanding, and skills that you have acquired throughout high school.”
 The best preparation for the test, according to them is “a sound, comprehensive, high school education.”
 It is now being used by colleges in the United States, Canada and other countries, as an alternative to the SAT, for admissions.

 No really, what’s the ACT?

 The ACT measures your ability to take the ACT test.
 Huh?!!
 Ya, that’s right.
 Plain and simple.
 And the only reason it’s important, is because colleges say so!

 All four-year colleges and universities in USA and over 225 universities outside USA accept ACT scores.
-ACT was introduced as a competitor to SAT (Scholastic Aptitude Test) in 1959 and has since become more popular.
-However, most colleges accept both ACT and SAT scores.

 Today universities are flooded with applications with only a marginal increase in admission facilities, so they tend to rely on ACT scores to screen applicants.
 So admission officers at colleges review this standardized ACT score along with high school grades, classes taken, letters of recommendation, extracurricular activities and admission interviews.
 In such a scenario where most students will have all the mentioned pre-requisites in place, it is the ACT score that can be a decider for acceptance at a college.
 Besides, the ACT score is important to the colleges too because the admitted students’ ACT scores will be integrated in their annual ACT statistics and thus elevate their place.